 Still feeling a bit apprehensive about having a colonoscopy?
 Watch our interview with Dr. Frankhouse (see above) and find out why this screening is so important.

-Mammograms help physicians find breast cancer at its most treatable.
-Learn more about this screening, including what to expect and how to make an appointment.
+Mammograms help find breast cancer at its most treatable.
+Learn more.

 If you are younger than 40, watch this story on breast cancer in young women, and what you can do to protect yourself.